-Bill O’Reilly Tells Matt Lauer That He’s Never Mistreated Any Employee In 42 Years In The Media [Video]
+Bill O’Reilly Tells Matt Lauer That He’s Never Mistreated Any Employee In 42 Years In The Media

 O’Reilly revealed in the somewhat combative interview that Fox News did not give him a reason for his termination; the network exercised what amounts to a buyout clause in his contract (similar perhaps to stipulations in some Major League Baseball contracts) “and not put me on the air.”
 He said that his legal team aggressively refuted the allegations, but even given that the Factor was a ratings powerhouse, Fox News made a business decision to let him go.

-O’Reilly may have been alluding, in part, to the ongoing efforts by the Murdochs to convince British regulators to allow them to take 100 percent control of the Sky News television network in the U.K.
+O’Reilly might have been alluding, in part, to the ongoing efforts by the Murdochs to convince British regulators to allow them to take 100 percent control of the Sky News television network in the U.K.

 Since the cancellation of The O’Reilly Factor, the Fox News’ prime-time lineup has gone through several shakeups, with the latest being the announcement of Laura Ingraham’s new show that will debut on October 30 at 10 p.m.
 Eastern.
 Tucker Carlson Tonight occupies the former O’Reilly time slot and has enjoyed solid ratings.